 “city gate.”
 In the biblical culture of the Old Testament it was the custom that the elders of a city would sit at the city gate (Gen. 19:1, 9; Deut.
 21:19; 22:15; 25:7; Josh.
 20:4; Ruth 4:11; 1 Sam.
 4:18; Esther 2:19, 21; 3:2; Lam.
 5:14; Dan.
 2:49).
 [For more on the elders at the gate, see commentary on Ruth 4:11; and for Wisdom being at the city gate, see commentary on Prov.
 1:21].
 The fact that Bethlehem had a wall and a gate at this early time in its history shows that it was a town of some importance.

 “ten men.”
-The Mosaic Law required two or three witnesses, but in getting ten, Boaz will make his case indisputable.(top)
+The Mosaic Law required two or three witnesses, but in getting ten, Boaz will make the conclusion to his case indisputable.(top)

 “is selling.”
 There is a huge amount of scholarly discussion about this piece of land.
 There are a number of possibilities based on the Hebrew text and the Law of Moses.
 The verb translated “is selling” is a perfect tense (past tense) verb, so one possibility is that the land had already been sold to someone outside the family because of Naomi’s situation, and now Naomi is appealing to have the land bought back by a kinsman-redeemer and brought back into the family.
 Another possibility is that the verb can also be taken as a participle in which case the sense would be that Naomi “has put up for sale” the land.
 There are some other possibilities as well.
 As readers, we really do not have enough information in the text to make a firm decision, and the reason is likely that the property was ancillary to the point of the record, which was about Ruth and getting her and Naomi well taken care of.

 “brother.”
-Here used of a relative, not a literal brother.(top)
+Here the word “brother” is used to mean a relative, not a literal brother from the same father or mother.(top)

 “to inform you of it.”
 The Hebrew text uses an idiom, “uncover your ear.”

 “you buy it also from Ruth the Moabitess.”
-That makes sense because Ruth’s husband who died was the rightful heir.(top)
+That makes sense because Ruth’s husband who died was the rightful heir, and Orpah had stayed in Moab and would likely have remarried and had Moabite children in Moab.(top)

 “this was the custom in former times.”
 The custom that is described in Ruth 4:7 differs from the custom described in the Mosaic Law (Deut.
 25:5-10), and also apparently differs from the custom as it was practiced at the time the Book of Ruth was written down, because the custom described here in Ruth 4 was the custom as it was practiced “in former times.”